Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Semaphore has 14 operational public transport stops, all of which are bus services.
+Semaphore has 14 active public transport stops, all of which are bus stops.
 These stops are served by 11 different routes that together facilitate 247 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically residing 167 meters from the nearest stop.
-Predominantly residential, Semaphore sees most residents commuting outward.
-Cars remain the primary mode of transport at 87%, with cycling at 2%.
-Vehicle ownership averages 1.2 per dwelling, below the regional average.
+The accessibility of these transport services is rated as excellent, with residents on average located just 167 meters from the nearest stop.
+Most residents in this primarily residential area commute outwards.
+Car remains the dominant mode of transportation, used by 87% of residents, while cycling accounts for 2%.
+On average, there are 1.2 vehicles per dwelling, which is below the regional average.

-According to the 2021 Census, 14.4% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 35 trips per day, equating to approximately 17 weekly trips per individual stop.
+According to the 2021 Census, 14.4% of Semaphore's residents work from home, a figure that may have been influenced by COVID-19 conditions.
+The service frequency averages 35 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport